rstgroup/react-components-form/README.md

 | unregisterEventListener | name: String, handler: Instance of registred function |
 | callEvent | name: String<br />data: Any |

-#### How create new field
+#### How to create new field

-If You want create Your own custom field You must create component that use onChange method from props when value is changed and on export use FieldConnect method.
-FieldConnect will wrap Your field component and give props from form to Your field.
-Abow You have example of custom text field that have icon.
+If You want to create Custom field You need to create component with onChange prop (it's a method that fires when value changes) and wrap it with FieldConnect method on export.
+FieldConnect provide form props to Your component.
+Below You can find an example of custom text field with icon.

 ```js
 import React from 'react';